astronomer/docs/archived_software_docs/version-0.16/secrets-backend.md

 Those should live at `/airflow/connections` and `/airflow/variables`, respectively.
 If you're using a secret with a connection id of `smtp_default`, it should exist at `/airflow/connections/smtp_default`, for example.

 > **Note:** The connection you add _must_ exist as a string representing an Airflow `connection_uri`.
 [Here is an example](https://godatadriven.com/blog/highlights-of-the-apache-airflow-1-10-10-release/) to help get you started.
-You can read up on generating a `connection_uri` [in the Airflow docs here](https://airflow.apache.org/docs/stable/howto/connection/index.html#generating-connection-uri).
+You can read up on generating a `connection_uri` [in the Apache Airflow® docs here](https://airflow.apache.org/docs/stable/howto/connection/index.html#generating-connection-uri).

 ### Set your Connection Locally